-In our Subsea Technologies segment, we seek to invest in new technology that will enable the development of our customers' fields.
-We continue to expand the portfolio of solutions in order to deliver a complete production system for high pressure, high temperature ("HPHT") applications.
-In 2014 we entered into a joint development agreement with several major operators to develop common standards for subsea production equipment capable of operating at pressures as high as 20,000 psi and temperatures up to 350° F. We believe standardization is an important element in improving execution, optimizing resources, lowering life cycle costs and providing superior long-term value.
-This agreement is expected to result in standardized materials, processes and interfaces and is expected to deliver improved reliability and operability over the life of the field.
-During 2014 we continued work to complete the portfolio of capabilities to support these applications with systems for high integrity pressure protection ("HIPPS") and completion workover risers ("CWOR").
-Also in 2014, our third generation of ultra-heavy duty work class ROVs, the UHD-III, was completed and delivered to the market.
-This recent evolution of ROV technology features a new hydraulic pumping system capable of operating underwater valves in emergency situations, a tool dynamic positioning system, and a high definition Ethernet video system enhancing vehicle operation for ROV pilots.
+Subsea Technologies.
+We continue to expand our subsea technologies portfolio of solutions in order to deliver a complete production system for HPHT applications.
+In 2014, we entered into a joint development agreement with several major operators to develop common standards for subsea production equipment capable of operating at pressures as high as 20,000 psi and temperatures up to 350° F. In 2015, we added another major operator to this joint agreement.
+We believe standardization of our products is an important element in improving execution, optimizing resources, lowering lifecycle costs and providing superior long-term value.
+This joint development agreement is expected to result in standardized design, materials, processes and interfaces to deliver improved reliability and operability over the life of the field.
+During 2015, we completed major qualification testing meeting the latest industry guidelines.